rapid7/metasploitable3/README.md

 ## Vulnerablities
 * [See the wiki page](https://github.com/rapid7/metasploitable3/wiki/Vulnerabilities)

+## More Information
+The wiki has a lot more detail and serves as the main source of documentation.
+Please [check it out](https://github.com/rapid7/metasploitable3/wiki/).

 ## Acknowledgements
 The Windows portion of this project was based off of GitHub user [joefitzgerald's](https://github.com/joefitzgerald) [packer-windows](https://github.com/joefitzgerald/packer-windows) project.